 Where to Get Film Developed?

-You will find a range of choices for where to process film.
-For a more comprehensive discussion of the choices go to my guide on Where to Get Film Developed.
+There are a range of choices for where to have 35mm film developed.
+For a more in depth discussion of the possibilities look at my guide on Where to Develop Film.

-WARNING: Film doesn't get processed locally at big box stores and pharmacies.
-They send film away to be developed by a separate company.
-As a result, you will not be given your processed negatives back.
+WARNING: Pharmacies and big box stores have stopped developing film at the store.
+They ship film off to be processed by a 3rd party.
+That is why, you will not be given your negatives back.

 - Develop Film at Home